materials-commons/materials-commons.github.io/python-api/index.md

 Overview
 --------

-These pages provide a description of the User Interface to the Materials Commons server. and instructions on how to use it.
-We assume that the reader has used (or is otherwise familiar with) the Materials Commons web site, [https://materialscommons.org/](https://materialscommons.org/) and intends to use this interface in that context.
+In this document, we describe the Python API (Application Programmer Interface) to the Materials Commons server.
+We assume that the reader has used (or is otherwise familiar with) the Materials Commons web site, [https://materialscommons.org/](https://materialscommons.org/), and intends to use this interface in that context.
 If you are using another site based on the materials commons web application, that is with will have a different URL, then corrections to the instructions will have to be made, accordingly.

-In this document, we describe the Python API to the Materials Commons.
-It is a Python module embodying the API (Application Programmer Interface) that support a python-code interaction with the Materials Commons server.
 This API supports creating, modifying, and deleting Materials Commons Projects and their parts: Experiments, Processes, Samples, Directories, and Files.
 These "objects of discourse" are depicted in this object-relation sketch.